Demivan/blog/src/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 keywords: vue.js, vue, js, internationalization, vue i18n, localization
 ---

-After few months of frustration with trying to use the "de-facto" internationalization library for Vue.js - `vue-i18n`, I've decided it is time to replace it.
-And that is why I have created [fluent-vue](https://fluent-vue.demivan.me).
+After few months of frustration with trying to use the "de-facto" internationalization library for Vue.js - `vue-i18n`, I've decided it's time to replace it.
+And that's why I have created [fluent-vue](https://fluent-vue.demivan.me).
 I will write more about it and [Fluent syntax](https://projectfluent.org/) it uses in my following blog posts.

 In this blog post, I try to explain what problems I have encountered when trying to use the `vue-i18n` library in my app, and how fluent-vue and Fluent syntax solve them.